docker/docs/datacenter/dtr/2.1/guides/architecture.md

 ---
+description: Learn about the architecture of Docker Trusted Registry.
+keywords: docker, registry, dtr, architecture
 title: DTR architecture
-description: Learn about the architecture of Docker Trusted Registry.
-keywords:
-- docker, registry, dtr, architecture
 ---

 Docker Trusted Registry (DTR) is a Dockerized application that runs on a Docker